 - having enough N95 respirators on hand for everyone in your family

 - avoiding charred, smoldering, and ashen debris that can cause serious burns or even may ignite another fire

-And it’s important to also ask for help if you need it, just as California’s Governor Gavin Newsom did by obtaining a Presidential Major Disaster Declaration for his state which will provide much-needed federal aid in response to the ongoing wildfires.
-Contact information for emergency resources like the American Red Cross and FEMA should be included in your family’s natural disaster plan.
+Just as state governors ask for Major Disaster Declarations, it’s also important for you to ask for help when needed.
+The contact information for emergency resources like the American Red Cross and FEMA should be included in your family’s natural disaster plan.

 DomiDocs is wholeheartedly committed to protecting you and your family from both seen and unforeseen events that can happen in life.
 We simplify home management by providing free and functional tools designed to keep you organized, on track, and by saving both money and time, while HomeLock™ provides an additional level of protection for your home from title fraud, unpaid bills, clerical errors, missed payments, and more!
 It’s easy to digitally lock your home and get 360-degree coverage against virtually all fraud scenarios.
 Learn more about HomeLock™ and be sure to sign up today!